colinstillwell/ddev-site-devkit/README.md

 ## TODO
 * [ ] Create a `devkit` command for copying files.
-* [ ] Create a `devkit` command for importing the database, with file selection from a path.
 * [ ] `devkit-run-script` should check the file exists, with error handling as needed.
 * [ ] `devkit-run-script` should always expect a mode, instead of defaulting to host.
 * [ ] Create a `devkit` command for handing errors and logging, adjusting `echo` as needed.